datameet-pune/datameet-pune.github.io/README.md

 There's a fourth kind of work that has emerged from what we've been doing:

-**4. Program** : Finding or creating tools like web-based scripts or apps that help to automate one or more of the above tasks, save time and make data science work easier and more doable.
+**4. Program** : Finding or creating tools like web-based scripts or apps that help to automate one or more of the above tasks.
+It saves time, makes data science work easier and more doable and opens up new possiblities.
 <br>Examples: [Self-referencing CSV to Hierarchical JSON converter](https://answerquest.github.io/selfrefCSV_2_hierarchJSON.html) by Nikhil